-Revenues for our competition practice decreased by approximately 25% compared to the first quarter of fiscal 2008 reflecting the divestiture of our Australian-based operations and the strengthening of the U.S. dollar relative to the British pound and other foreign currencies in the first quarter of fiscal 2009.
+Revenues for our competition practice decreased by approximately 25% compared to the second quarter of fiscal 2008 reflecting the divestiture of our Australian-based operations and the strengthening of the U.S. dollar relative to the British pound and other foreign currencies in the second quarter of fiscal 2009.
 Our competition practice continues to be our largest practice in terms of revenue.
-In our finance practice, revenues decreased approximately 35% compared to the first quarter of fiscal 2008.
-The decrease is primarily due to a decrease in U.S. finance litigation practice revenue because of litigation cases that have been put on hold.
-Revenues for our global industrial consulting practice declined approximately 25% in the first quarter of fiscal 2009 compared to the first quarter of fiscal 2008 in part because of the strengthening of the U.S. dollar relative to the British pound and other foreign currencies in the first quarter of fiscal 2009.
-In addition, several major client engagements in the U.S. concluded and the expected follow-on work was delayed due to the impact of the economic crisis on the chemicals industry.
-Our intellectual property practice revenues decreased approximately 25% in the first quarter of fiscal 2009 compared to the first quarter of fiscal 2008 due to a decrease in the demand for our services.
-In our energy practice revenues decreased approximately 25% in the first quarter of fiscal 2009 compared to the first quarter of fiscal 2008.
-The decline in energy practice revenues is partially due to the postponement of revenues from some major clients in the Middle East.
-These revenues are anticipated to be recognized during the remainder of the year.
+In our finance practice, revenues decreased approximately 40% compared to the second quarter of fiscal 2008.
+The decrease is primarily due to the conclusion or reduction in scale of some major projects that have not yet been fully replaced by projects of comparable scale.
+Revenues for our global industrial consulting practice declined approximately 40% in the second quarter of fiscal 2009 compared to the second quarter of fiscal 2008 in part because of the strengthening of the U.S. dollar relative to the British pound and other foreign currencies in the second quarter of fiscal 2009.
+In addition, the demand for our services in this practice has declined due to the impact of the economic crisis on the chemicals industry, as well as the economic impact on oil companies facing low oil prices and high uncertainty, particularly in the U.S. and Europe.
+These declines were partially offset by an increase in activity related to large global industrial consulting projects in the Middle East region.
+Our intellectual property practice revenues decreased approximately 30% in the second quarter of fiscal 2009 compared to the second quarter of fiscal 2008 due to a decrease in market demand.

-Although they are a relatively small portion of our overall revenues, revenues from our life sciences and labor and employment practices increased during the first quarter of fiscal 2009.
-Revenues in our life sciences practice increased approximately 30% because we benefited from our involvement in new product launches and contracting strategies.
-This practice has also been engaged in a number of litigation matters relating to pharmaceutical pricing.
-In addition, our labor and employment practice generated revenue growth compared to the first quarter of fiscal 2008.
-This practice continues to be actively engaged in a wide variety of matters including Equal Employment Opportunities and wage and hour litigation.
+Revenues from our auctions and competitive bidding, life sciences, and labor and employment practices increased during the second quarter of fiscal 2009.
+While these practices are currently a relatively small portion of our overall revenues, they are an important part of our long term revenue growth.
+In our auctions and competitive bidding practice, revenues have more than tripled in the second quarter of fiscal 2009 compared to the second quarter of fiscal 2008, due to an increase in demand for our services across a wide range of industries.
+Revenues in our life sciences practice increased approximately 15% as we benefited from our involvement in new product launches and therapeutic category strategy assessments.
+In addition, our labor and employment practice generated revenue growth compared to the second quarter of fiscal 2008.
+This practice continues to be actively engaged in a wide variety of matters including Equal Employment Opportunity investigations, affirmative action program review, and wage and hour litigation projects.

-Overall, revenues outside of the U.S. represented approximately 21% of total revenues for the first quarter of fiscal 2009, compared with 22% of total revenues for the first quarter of fiscal 2008.
-The decline in international revenues is due primarily to the divesture of our Australian-based operations during fiscal 2008, which generated approximately \$2.5 million of revenue during the twelve weeks ended February 15, 2008.
+Overall, revenues outside of the U.S. represented approximately 24% of total revenues for the second quarter of fiscal 2009, compared with 23% of total revenues for the second quarter of fiscal 2008.
+The increase in international revenues is due primarily to an increase in activity related to large global industrial consulting projects in the Middle East region, an area where we have been focusing our business development efforts for several quarters.